stephen-rice/stephen-rice.github.io/about.md

 My favourite drink is whisky, unless I can find a gluten-free beer.
 My favourite food is indian, unless I can smell a nandos.
 My favourite music changes depending on my mood, from heavy metal to rock, retro wave or chillhop, unless I'm writing - in which case I trend towards movie or video game soundtracks.

 I'm a relatively new writer, so everything takes twice as long as it should.
-I also work in software, and often wondered what I'd do if earned enough startup money for early retirement; the answer was always writing books.
+I also work in software, and often wondered what I'd do if I earned enough startup money for early retirement; the answer was always writing books.
 Turns out you don't need to retire to start.

 ![alt text](/assets/MyDesk.jpg "A glowing blue computer, electric violin and bookshelf.")